-Over the last few years, we’ve increased the variety and number of stories published at Think Christian, and we now have a nicely robust archive.
+Over the last few years, we’ve increased the variety and number of stories published on Think Christian, and we now have a nicely robust archive.
 Readers can easily search the site for articles interesting to them, but we also recognize an opportunity to assemble articles into series on specific topics, which we can then offer as PDF downloads.

 That’s what we’ve done with To Steward or Subdue, a collection of TC posts on the cultural mandate, stewardship, and creation care.
 As Earth Day draws near, these articles explore what God’s command in Genesis 1:28 — to “fill the earth and subdue it” — means for us today, when climate engineering, air conditioning, and human composting are real topics open for discussion and debate.